Charles W. Siragusa

 When Should I Call An Attorney?

-You should retain an attorney BEFORE you sign a contract to sell your home, or before you sign a contract to buy a home, because an attorney can provide information about the contract you are about to sign.
-Your attorney can work with your realtor to make sure you know what to expect and what you will need to do to complete the transaction.
+You should retain an experienced real estate attorney BEFORE you sign a contract to sell your home, or before you sign a contract to buy a home, because an attorney can provide information about the contract you are about to sign.
+Your real estate lawyer can work with your realtor to make sure you know what to expect and what you will need to do to complete the transaction.
 The sooner you retain an attorney the sooner he can answer your questions and solve any problems that may arise.
 Call Charles W. Siragusa as soon as you know you are going to sell your home or buy a home, so that he can assist you in your transaction and work with your realtor.
 Best of all, his fee is the same regardless of when you contact him about your real estate transaction.

 Can't My Realtor Handle Everything?

 Your realtor CANNOT handle all aspects of your real estate transaction, and will tell you to get an attorney.
 You MUST have an attorney to prepare the necessary documents to sell your home.
 As a buyer, you need an attorney to negotiate with the seller’s attorney regarding the repairs your home inspector will find in the home you are about to buy.
 Your realtor will NOT negotiate with the seller’s attorney regarding the repairs your home inspector has found in the home you intend to purchase.
 Your realtor will NOT seek a reduction in the purchase price instead of the seller making such repairs.
-Call Charles W. Siragusa so that he can represent ONLY your interests, either as a buyer or seller, regarding the repairs the home inspector will probably find.
+Call Charles W. Siragusa so that he can represent ONLY your interests, either as a buyer or as a seller, regarding the repairs the home inspector will probably find.

 Aren't All the Documents ``Standard``?